Leo40Git/CaveSaveEdit/MCI.md

 - `getWarpLocNames:Array<String>` - Gets a list of warp location names.
 - `getSaveFlagID:Number` - Gets the ID of the "game was saved" flag.
 This flag ID will not be modifiable.
 - `getFlagDescriptions:Array<String>` - Gets a list of flag descriptions.

+## Entity extras
+Now this is where it gets interesting...
+Both of the following functions receive one parameter: a `WrappedPxeEntry` object.
+Every `WrappedPxeEntry` object has the following fields (they're public, so just doing `object.field` is okay):
+- `x:Number` - The X position of the entity in tiles.
+- `y:Number` - The Y position of the entity in tiles.
+- `flagID:Number` - The entity's assigned flag ID.
+- `eventNum:Number` - The entity's assigned event number.
+- `flags:Array<Boolean>` - The entity's flags.

+Here are the functions themselves:
+- `getEntityFrame:Rectangle` - Gets the entity's frame rectangle.
+- `getEntityOffset:Point` - Gets the entity's position offset in pixels.